Constructor is similar to function that has a same name as the class in which it is resides .

 Output

-Note: In the above program, we have created class with name “xyz” and one constructor “xyz” with same name as the class.
+Note: In the above program, we have created a class with the name “xyz” and one constructor “xyz” with the same name as the class.

-Constructor “xyz” is automatically called when the object “obj”of that class created.
+Constructor “xyz” is automatically called when the object “obj” of that class is created.

 Example: Constructor definition inside the class